kshitij7704/Design_Pattern/README.md

 Design patterns can be classified into three main categories:

 1. **Creational Patterns**: These patterns deal with object creation mechanisms, aiming to create objects in a manner suitable to the situation.
 Examples include:
-   - Singleton
-   - Factory Method
    - Abstract Factory
    - Builder
+   - Factory Method
    - Prototype
+   - Singleton

 2. **Structural Patterns**: These patterns focus on the composition of classes or objects to form larger structures.
 They help ensure that if one part of a system changes, the entire system doesn't need to do the same.
 Examples include:
    - Adapter
    - Bridge
+   - Composite
    - Decorator
+   - Facade
-   - Composite
+   - Flyweight
    - Proxy
-   - Facade

 4. **Behavioral Patterns**: These patterns are concerned with algorithms and the assignment of responsibilities between objects.
 They help define how objects communicate and interact with one another.
 Examples include:
    - Chain of Responsibility
+   - Command
    - Iterator
    - Mediator
    - Memento
    - Observer
+   - State
    - Strategy
-   - State
-   - Template
+   - Template Method
+   - Visitor

 ## Uses